margollo/margollo.github.io/_pages/talks.md

 ## Conference talks ##

+_Refining the negative solutions and varying the coefficient ring in the Modular Isomorphism Problem_
+Young Researchers Algebra Conference 2025, _Firenze, Italy, September 3rd - 5th 2025_

 _On the Modular Isomorphism Problem_
 Workshop on Computational Group Theory, _Oberwolfach, Germany, June 2nd - 6th 2025_